-Factor 8 includes consideration of the commercial success and popularity of the products that have the patented invention.
-In applying this factor in a case involving a FRAND-committed SEP, care must be taken to ensure that the commercial success or popularity considered is that which is attributable to the merits of the patented invention and not what is attributable to the technology being required by the standard.61
+Factor 8 includes consideration of the commercial success and popularity of the products that include the patented invention.
+In applying this factor in a case involving a FRAND-committed SEP, care must be taken to ensure that the commercial success or popularity considered is that which is attributable to the merits of the patented invention and not what is attributable to the technology being required by the standard.
+For example, a court should consider whether a patented technology was selected for standardization arbitrarily among equally beneficial alternatives or because it was technically superior to available alternatives.